Name the girl Romeo's after (6)

 'name' could be 'olive' and 'olive' is located in the answer.

-'romeo' could be 'r' (phonetic alphabet: alpha, bravo, charlie etc.) and 'r' is present in the answer.
+'romeo' could be 'r' (phonetic alphabet: alpha, bravo, charlie etc.) and 'r' is found within the answer.

 This accounts for all the letters.